openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

-When you :ref:`establish the grading policy<Grading Index>` for your course, you define the assignment types that count toward learners' grades: for example, homework, labs, midterm, final, and ungraded.
+When you :ref:`establish the grading policy<Grading Index>` for your course, you define the assignment types that count toward learners' grades: for example, homework, labs, midterm, final, and participation.
 You specify one of these assignment types for each of the subsections in your course.

 As you develop your course, you can add problem components to a unit in any subsection.
 The problem components that you add automatically inherit the assignment type that is defined at the subsection level.
-For example, all of the problem components that you add to a unit in an ungraded subsection are ungraded, all of the problem components that you add to a unit in the midterm subsection are graded, and so on.
+For example, all of the problem components that you add to a unit in the midterm subsection are graded.

 For more information, see :ref:`Set the Assignment Type and Due Date for a Subsection`.